 » RELATED: Olympian John Carlos, who raised a fist in 1968" on taking a knee

 To those who choose to kneel or lock arms during the “Star-Spangled Banner,” the act protests perceived social injustices against African-Americans, such as the incidents of unarmed black people being shot by police.

 To Trump and NFL commissioner Roger Goodell, the act shows a lack of patriotism and disrespect to the American flag.

 According to Title 36 (section 171) of the United States Code, “all present except those in uniform should stand at attention facing the flag with the right hand over the heart.”
-There is no actual penalty for not standing or choosing to kneel, however.
+There is no legal penalty for not standing or choosing to kneel, however.

 The U.S. flag code's "Respect for Flag" section (Title 4, Chapter 1, Section 8) lists the dos and don'ts for respecting the American flag−neither kneeling nor standing during the national anthem is included under the section.